Pendenny Studio

 In this beginner class, students learn simple reel steps (“threes” and “sevens”), shuffles, tip downs, sean-nós battering, and easy social dances that use these skills.
 They define key terms such as tempo, rhythm, meter, and time signature, and learn to distinguish between reels and double jigs.

-Adults Beginner Irish Dancing
+Adults Beginner/Intermediate Irish Dancing

 Ages: 12+